lowrycode/ski-arise-project/README.md

 For example:
 - the ordering of items within the top navigation bar reflects the order in which users are likely to be looking for information
-- the ordering of sections within the homepage (more details in a later section)
+- the ordering of sections within the homepage (this is considered in detail in the [Homepage](#homepage) section)
-- the keys explaining what icons mean at the top of the all-packages page
+- the keys explaining what icons mean are positioned at the top of the all-packages page

 ## 3. Interaction Design (IXD)